Keep this blogging cheat sheet close by and use these tips and strategies to keep your blog growing consistently. 10 Simple blog improvements.

 Also, try not to use too many plugins, they will start to slow down your site and this can harm your rankings.

 These are a few basic but key points to constantly keep in mind with regards to your blog.
 You do need to keep your blog updated with relevant plugins and keep checking the speed – these are not once-off points.

-If you don’t yet have a blog and would like to start one that already has great plugins and functionality set up, then get your 24 Hour Blog here.
+If you don’t yet have a blog and would like to start one that already has great plugins and functionality set up, then get in touch.

 By focusing on this blogging cheat sheet and really getting these points in you will start to grow your audience and increase your ranking on search engines.
 Then monetizing your blog becomes a much simpler task.

 Keep this blogging cheat sheet handy and refer to it often.
 After a while, these points will all become second nature to you.